Danyal2501/Pet-Services-Application/doc/sprint0/README.md

 Backend: Used for back end components, including servers and databases.

+Features: Used for completing individual features before merging.

 ### Do you use github issues or another ticketing website?

+Discord will be used for ticketing.

 ### Do you use pull requests?